Shayne Corson

 Shayne Paul Corson (born August 13, 1966) is a Canadian former professional hockey player who played in the National Hockey League (NHL) for the Montreal Canadiens, Edmonton Oilers, St. Louis Blues, Toronto Maple Leafs, and Dallas Stars.
 During his NHL career, Corson battled both ulcerative colitis and, as detailed in the October 22, 2001, issue of Sports Illustrated, panic attacks.
 He last played in the 2003–04 season.
-Despite some speculation to the contrary, Corson did not return to the NHL after the 2004–05 lockout and is now retired.

 Background and early career

 Corson was born in Midland, Ontario.
 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Barrie.
 He played in the Ontario Hockey League (OHL) for the Brantford Alexanders (1983–1984) and Hamilton Steelhawks (1984–1986).
 The Montreal Canadiens drafted him in the first round, eighth overall, of the 1984 NHL Entry Draft.
 He played briefly with the Canadiens in the 1985–86 season, then joined the team full-time the following year.